neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

 Click the **Run** button to kick off the initial build.

 ....unfortunately, the build will fail.
+See the next section for the fix.

 ## Add Azure Credentials